abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Healthcare/3D Medical Imaging - End-to-End Deep Learning Applications/README.md

 # 3D MEDICAL IMAGING :

+## Modelities in 3D imaging :
+- CT
+- MRI
+- SPECT
+- ULTRASOUND
+### vocab
+- 1. Imaging modality: a device used to acquire a medical image
+- 2. MRI scanner: Magnetic Resonance Imaging scanner

 ## NIFTI :

 Like DICOM, NIFTI, which stands for Neuroimaging Informatics Technology Initiative, is an open standard that is available at https://nifti.nimh.nih.gov/nifti-2.
 The standard has started out as a format to store neurological imaging data and has slowly seen a larger adoption across other types of biomedical imaging fields.